-Through Nerida’s mentoring program.
-She taught me so much through the sessions, my portfolio and presentation of work improved in leaps and bounds with her help.
-Then when she told me she was interested in using my designs for Nerida Hansen Fabrics I was so thrilled I couldn’t quite believe it!
+I met Nerida through her mentoring program that taught me so much.
+My portfolio and presentation of work improved in leaps and bounds with her help.
+Then when she told me she was interested in using my designs for Nerida Hansen Fabrics - I was thrilled and I couldn’t quite believe it!

 Talk us through your typical day.

-I like to do most of the creative work first thing in the morning so usually get up at about 7.00 am, have 2 cups of strong black coffee and then sketch in my visual diary for a couple of hours.
-After breakfast I usually draw a bit more and then depending on how things are going, maybe go for a walk to clear my head.
-After lunch I develop the morning’s ideas further on computer and try to knock off by about 6 or 6.30.
-I take breaks every hour and use that time to respond to urgent emails, pay bills to keep the house running, or do some research on Pinterest (my favourite).
+I like to do most of my creative work first thing in the morning.
+I get up at about 7.00am, have two cups of strong black coffee and then sketch in my visual diary for a couple of hours.
+After breakfast I draw for a while and then depending on how things are going, maybe go for a walk to clear my head.
+After lunch I develop the mornings ideas further on my computer and try to knock off by about 6.00 or 6.30pm.
+I take breaks every hour and use that time to respond to urgent emails, pay bills to keep the house running or do some research on Pinterest (my favourite).